Some entities who died on board have never taken shore leave.

 Death by Anchor Chain

-In the area around the chain locker a persistent cold spot is often noticed by the living.
+In the area around the chain locker, the spirit of the crushed Chinese crewman creates a persistent cold spot which is often noticed by the living.

 Mishaps, Disease, and Neglect

 Beside horrible accidents, some crew and emigrants wasted away from fatal illnesses, spending their last hours alive in the cramped crew quarters or the emigrant bunk area, despite the best efforts of the Ship Surgeon to save them.

 A sense of fear and anxiety as well as cold spots and a chilly room temperature are reported by the living and psychic-sensitive people, when they visit the crew’s quarters and immigrant bunk area.